 Garlic's Many Health Benefits for Dogs & Cats

-The ASPCA Animal Poison Control Center is the best resource for any animal poison-related emergency, 24 hours a day, 365 days a year, and here is what one of their Certified Vet Tech’s told us: “Garlic is commonly found in pet food and is okay for consumption in small, limited doses.
+The ASPCA Animal Poison Control Center is the best resource for any animal poison-related emergency, 24 hours a day, 365 days a year.
+Here is what one of their Certified Vet Tech’s told us: “Garlic is commonly found in pet food and is okay for consumption in small, limited doses.
 Ingestion of garlic and onions, whether raw or cooked, may be potentially toxic causing signs ranging from vomiting and diarrhea to circulatory issues.
 The toxicity is based on the amount ingested and the size of the pet.
-Cats are more sensitive to dogs, so if you have feline don't let them eat from your dog's food bowl.”
+Cats are more sensitive than dogs, so if you have feline don't let them eat from your dog's food bowl.”

 Information in this article is not intended to diagnose, treat, or cure your pet and is not a substitute for veterinary care provided by a licensed veterinarian.
 For any medical or health-related advice concerning the care and treatment of your pet, contact your veterinarian.